 - from the Cloud

-- in the data center.
+- to the data center.

-A consolidated view for your Service Desk
+A consolidated vision for your Service Desk

-- make the best decisions
+- to make the best decisions

 - centralize information from a large number of sources